omnisonic/jcm_pelican/content/pages/photos.md

 Menu_Title: Photos
 order: 2
 Description: View John H. Clarke performing classical and contemporary guitar at weddings, festivals, and events in Santa Fe and San Diego.
+MetaDescription: View John H. Clarke performing classical and contemporary guitar at weddings, festivals, and events in Santa Fe and San Diego.

 ---